-Although no spherically symmetric solutions exist, the behavior near the origin is worth noting.
-Static, spinning perfect fluid solutions (in general relativity) have been found in situations of very high central energy density, where the pressure approaches proportionality to the energy density, and these solutions demonstrate this same behavior, since the coordinates approach spherical symmetry near the object's center\cite{flammer2018}.
+It's also worth noting that static, spinning perfect fluid solutions (in general relativity) have been found in situations of very high central energy density, where the pressure approaches proportionality to the energy density, and these solutions demonstrate this same behavior, since the coordinates approach spherical symmetry near the object's center\cite{flammer2018}.
 This singular behavior is quite interesting, because it removes one degree of freedom from the solution space.
 If another such condition exists on the angular momentum of the solutions, spin would be quantized as well.
 The author assumes the parity violating term could play a role in that respect.

-Typically, when one solves for a spinning solution (such as a spinning neutron star), one makes some assumption of a rotation model, and then the solution requires two parameters to be set, the central energy density, and the central rotation frequency\cite{cook1992,cook1994,cook1994b}.
-However, in the case of the pressure being equal to the energy density, the central energy is required to limit to Eq.~\ref{tolmanSoln} for small $r$.
-One no longer has that degree of freedom to produce different solutions: there is only one.

-This sounds very much like charge quantization.
-There could be various rotating solutions, but they should all limit to the same central energy density (or central charge), and in principle could lead to all solutions having the same charge.